The-Balance-FFXIV/balance-static/content/jobs/melee/viper/basic-guide.md

 ## 2﻿.2 Doubleblade Combos

 Official localization calls these “doubleblade combos,” but that is confusing terminology when used with dual wield combos.
 For clarity they will be called twinblade combos instead.
 Twinblade combos execute actions using both swords attached at the hilts to form a single, double bladed weapon.
 Twinblade attacks have a longer GCD of 3.0s (2.55s with 15% haste buff), with no skill speed.
-Twinblade combo starters are on a 40s cooldown with two charges, and share a cooldown and charges with each other (i.e. using the single target combo opener also uses one charge of the AoE combo opener and vice versa).
+Twinblade combo starters are on a 40s cooldown with two charges, and share a cooldown and charges with each other (i.e. using Vicewinder also uses one charge Vicepit and vice versa).

 ### 2﻿.2.1 Single Target